 In this tutorial, you created a Terraform Cloud account and organization.
 For more information about organizations and their relationship to workspaces, teams, and users, refer to the Organizations documentation.

-Now that you've created an account and organization, you're ready to create a workspace and start managing infrastructure with Terraform Cloud.
+Now that you have created an account and organization, you are ready to authenticate and begin using Terraform Cloud.